ctfs/write-ups-2015/volgactf-quals-2015/stego/poem/README.md

 FLAG: {size_does_mattej_afxer_dll}
 ```

-The script tries to recover the actual flag, which is `{size_does_mattej_afxer_dll}`, by adding missing, hidden bits after each stream - so far it is unknown where they are hidden.
+The script tries to recover the actual flag, which is `{size_does_matter_after_all}`, by adding missing, hidden bits after each stream - so far it is unknown where they are hidden.

 ## Other write-ups and resources